By Maja Čarni and Špela Košak

 5.3.
 Legal Journals

-With its 20,000 square kilometers and almost 2 million inhabitants, the Republic of Slovenia has enjoyed its independence only for a little more than a decade.
+With its 20,000 square kilometers and almost 2 million inhabitants, the Republic of Slovenia has enjoyed its independence only for a little more than two decades.
 It was a part of Socialist Federal Republic of Yugoslavia that fell apart in the 1990s in the cruel fights between the ethnic groups in Croatia, Bosnia and Herzegovina and Serbia.
 As Slovenia is not as ethnically colorful as the other Federal states were, its secession was not as painful.
-After a 95% approval of the citizens in the referendum on December 23, 1990, Slovenia declared its independence on June 26, 1991.
+After a 95% approval of the citizens in the referendum on December 23, 1990, Slovenia declared its independence on June 25, 1991.
 Although it had to face an invasion of Yugoslav armed forces, the war only lasted for 10 days and without the massacres that happened in the southern parts of the ex-Yugoslavia.

 Slovenia shares its borders with Italy on the West, Austria on the North, Hungary on the Northeast and Croatia on the South and East.
 It also borders the Adriatic Sea to the Southwest.
 Geographically it lies on the borders of the Balkan Peninsula but historically it has always been connected to the Central Europe, being a part of Habsburg’s Empire for centuries.